The Regulatory Approval Process and NuScale’s SMR

-NuScale’s SMR design addresses NRC licensing requirements with two distinct advantages.
+NuScale’s Small Modular Reactor design addresses NRC licensing requirements with two distinct advantages.
 First, NuScale’s SMR is designed with fewer systems and demonstrates greater simplicity.
 Second, the elegantly simple NuScale plant provides greater levels of safety that translate into larger operating margins and more flexible design solutions for support systems.

-Besides the pre-application engagement with the NRC, NuScale Power has other resources available to enhance the design certification process.
-The NuScale Integral System Test facility (NIST) was designed and built at Oregon State University which will assist in the verification and validation of key analytical tools and assumptions.
+Besides the pre-application engagement with the NRC, NuScale Power has other resources available to bring certainty to the design certification process.
+The NuScale Integral System Test facility (NIST) was designed and built to assist in the verification and validation of key analytical tools and assumptions.
 NuScale Power also has a main control room simulator which demonstrates the robustness of the NuScale design under transient conditions and will aid in the development of Human Factors analyses and address operational issues.

 Read an informative factsheet on the review and certification process published by the Nuclear Energy Institute.